 Physical death is when we return to dust while spiritual death is eternal separation from God.
 This is the one everyone must avoid because the place of spiritual separation from God is called "Hell" where there is torment and gnashing of teeth and it is a life of torture, which has no end.

-The person who does not need the blood sacrifice to atone for his sins must not commit a single sin all days of his existence on Earth because nothing unholy will enter heaven and live with God.
+The person who does not need the blood sacrifice to atone for his sins must not commit a single sin all days of his existence on earth because nothing unholy will enter heaven and live with God.

 The requirement of God for anyone to avoid hell is one or the other of two options.

-Scattered across the Scripture are records that shows us that there is not that person who can attain God's standard of holiness through the keeping of the law because once a person slips in one, he/she has become guilty of all other commandments.
+Scattered across the Scripture are records that shows us that there is not that one person who can attain God's standard of holiness through the keeping of the law because once a person slips in one, he/she has become guilty of all other commandments.

 In James 2:10-11, we read, "And the person who keeps every law of God, but makes one little slip is just as guilty as the person who has broken every law there is, for he that said, Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, you have broken God's laws entirely and stand guilty before Him"